 Are you planning a trip to Coronado Cave?
 Start here!
 Get information about what to expect, what gear to bring, and cave safety tips.

 Coronado Hiker Shuttle

 Every Thursday, Friday, Saturday and Sunday at 8:30 take the free hiker shuttle from the visitor center to Montezuma Pass.

 Birding at Coronado

 The park is a great birding destination with a variety of habitats.
-See our birding page for a .pdf of the park's bird list.
+Find a .pdf of the park's bird list here.

 It wasn't just Coronado and his captains on the journey.
 Many people made up the expedition - priests, Aztec allies, herders, and many more

 Climb & Explore / Escala y Explora

 Hike for your health!
 Hike a combined three miles in the park and earn a commemorative pin from a park ranger.

 Hike the Borderlands